-Our journey began in Autumn 2016 when as part of a local Multi Academy Trust were awarded the opportunity to open Glendinning House in Newton Abbot, South Devon, in April 2017 we were approved.
-We have been working closely with Devon County Council, local and regional experts and organisations in order to ensure that our new school responds to the lack of specialist school provision for students with social communication and interaction needs, including those on the Autism spectrum, in Newton Abbot and the surrounding area.
+Our journey began in Autumn 2016 when as part of a local Multi Academy Trust we applied to the Department for Education to open Glendinning House a Special Free School in Newton Abbot, South Devon, in April 2017 we were approved.
+We have been working closely with Devon County Council, local and regional experts and organisations in order to ensure that our new school responds to the lack of specialist school provision for students with social communication and interaction needs; including those on the Autism spectrum, in Newton Abbot and the surrounding area.